+Using the Plug-in in a failover cluster environment 130

-Oracle Server Fail Safe Failover Clustering: an overview
+Oracle Server Fail Safe Failover Clustering: an overview 130

-Important considerations

-Installing the plug-in
+Installing the plug-in 131

-Installation prerequisites
+Installation prerequisites 131

-Installing the software
+Installing or upgrading the software 131

-Licensing the plug-in
+Licensing the plug-in 132

-Configuring the plug-in and adding a database
+Configuring the plug-in and adding a database 132

-Backing up data
+Backing up data 132

-Restoring data
+Restoring data 132

+Using the plug in with Orosle Date Cuard 424

-Using the plug-in with Oracle® Data Guard
+Using the plug-in with Oracle Data Guard

-Oracle ® Data Guard: an overview

 Defining a deployment strategy

 Back up from Primary only

-Back up from both Primary and Standby

-Back up from Standby only
+Back up from both Primary and StandbyBack up from Standby only

 Deployment

 Single-instance to single-instance Data Guard deployment

 Multi-instance RAC to single-instance Data Guard deployment

 Multi-instance RAC to multi-instance RAC Data Guard deployment

 Installing the plug-in in a Data Guard environment

 Installation prerequisites

-Installing the plug-in
+Installing or upgrading the plug-in

 Backing up data

-Creating a User Defined Backup Tag143
+Creating a User Defined Backup Tag

 Performing manual backups of Control File and SPFILE

 Restoring data

-Configuring a restore to an alternate server in a Data Guard environment144
+Configuring a restore to an alternate server in a Data Guard environment

 Restoring data to an alternate server in a Data Guard environment

 Recovering Whole Database to Primary Database Server

+Using the plug-in with Oracle Container Databases (CDBs) and Pluggable Databa (PDBs)

+Oracle PDBs: an overview

+Enabling connection to a PDB

+Querying CDB, PDB, and non-CDB databases

+Determining whether a database is a CDB

+Listing the containers in a CDB

+Listing the PDBs and their status in a CDB

+Restrictions for backing up and restoring a PDB

+Backing up data

+Backing up the CDB and PDBs from the WebUI

+Backing up the CDB and PDBs from the CLI

+Restoring data

+Restoring the CDB and PDBs from the WebUI

+Restoring the CDB and PDBs from the CLI

+-

-Troubleshooting
+Troubleshooting 153

-NetVault Backup 10.x service (netvault-pgsql) does not start on Windows
+Quest NetVault Backup Plug-in for Oracle 12.2 User's Guide 6

+Contents 6

-Unable to add a database
+Unable to add a database 153

-Backup fails
+Backup fails 153

-Backup job hangs
+Backup job hangs 154

-Restore fails
+Restore fails 156

+Oracle RMAN output is not displayed correctly in binary logs 156

-Glossary
+Glossary 157

-About Dell
+About us 160

-Contacting Dell

-Technical support resources
+Technical support resources 160

-Introducing DellTM NetVaultTM Backup Plug-in for Oracle®
+Introducing Quest® NetVault® Backup Plug-in for Oracle

-- Dell NetVault Backup Plug-in for Oracle: at a glance
+- Quest NetVault Backup Plug-in for Oracle: at a glance

 - Key benefits

 - Feature summary

 - Target audience

 - Recommended additional reading

-Dell NetVault Backup Plug-in for Oracle: at a glance
+Quest NetVault Backup Plug-in for Oracle: at a glance

-The Dell NetVault Backup (NetVault Backup) Plug-in for Oracle (Plug-in for Oracle) increases confidence in the recoverability of Oracle® environments, including Oracle® Real Application Clusters (RAC) and Data Guard, while eliminating the need for complex scripting.
+The Quest NetVault Backup (NetVault Backup) Plug-in for Oracle (Plug-in for Oracle) increases confidence in the recoverability of Oracle environments, including Oracle Real Application Clusters (RAC) and Plug-in for Oracle Data Guard, while eliminating the need for complex scripting.
 Through a web-based user interface (WebUI) and automated workflow process, the plug-in offers a centralized way to set up, configure, and define backup and restore policies for your Oracle databases.
 Support for online backups through user-managed or full-featured Recovery Manager (RMAN)-based backups lets you select the preferred backup method without requiring you to learn Oracle database internals.
 The plug-in offers a detailed level of control that minimizes downtime by allowing you to back up and restore complete databases, individual tablespaces, or individual datafiles.
 Through integration with a range of backup devices, your data is protected and stored offsite to meet your disaster-recovery and business-continuity goals.